julioabreudx/jdx-json-prompter-visual/README.md

-# JSON Prompt Builder for Image and Video
+# Video & Image Prompt Builder to JSON
 by Julio A. Deckes and Gemini